 This product and company is definitely worth your time and money.
 It’s affordable, a fantastic design, and has wonderful customer service to back it up if any problems arise.

-If you have bought a Camp Chef PG 24 before, what are your thoughts?
+If you have bought this particular grill before, what are your thoughts?
 Do you agree or disagree with the review?

 There is something instinctually about humans and the smell of smoking meat.